PGY4/5 Subspecialty Residency Training Program

 GIM Seminar Series

-Scheduled twice a month
+Scheduled twice a month virtually

-Trainees are paired with a faculty member and are responsible for delivering the seminar with support from the faculty member
+Trainees are paired with a faculty member and are responsible for delivering the seminar (with support from the faculty member).

-Trainees are receive feedback on the presentation
+Trainees receive feedback on their presentation.

 Academic Half Days